src-d/blog/content/post/deduplicating_pga_with_apollo.md

 Even though we did not differentiate files by programming language, almost no CCs had multi-language files.
-The only exception is very large CCs at 95% threshold. `Java`, `Ruby` and `Python` had similar levels of duplication. `JavaScript` duplication dominated over the others, however, `Go` was also incredibly high.
+The only exception is very large CCs at 95% threshold.
+Java, Ruby and Python had similar levels of duplication.
+JavaScript duplication dominated over the others, however, Go was also incredibly high.
 The latter two were definitely in the higher league, responsible together for 50% of the CCs at 80% threshold and 80% CCs at 95% threshold.
+The likely explanation to this is the established practice of embedding third-party dependencies into the source tree.

 {{% caption src="/post/deduplicating_pga_with_apollo/cc_per_languages.png" %}}
 Percent of CCs of size bigger than 1 for each programming language, at 80%